apoorwaG/Library/README.md

-# A book library to record your books.
+# A book library

+A mockup library that isn't connected to a server.
+All information is stored in client-side instance.

+Made using HTML, CSS, and JavaScript.